-Ms Marta Lorimer is an Early Career Research Fellow at CARR, and is a Doctoral Candidate at the European Institute, London School of Economics and Political Science.
+Ms Marta Lorimer is a Doctoral Fellow at CARR, and a Doctoral Candidate at the European Institute, London School of Economics and Political Science.
 See her profile at:

 © Marta Lorimer.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).

 See for example Mudde, C. (2007).
 Populist radical right parties in Europe.
 Cambridge, New York: Cambridge, New York : Cambridge University Press; Harrison, S., & Bruter, M. (2011).
 Mapping extreme right ideology: an empirical geography of the European extreme right: Palgrave Macmillan.